-Figure 7: Deluxe Control Panel
+Figure 4: Deluxe Control Panel

+Description

-- 1 Tachometer Gauge
+1 Tachometer Gauge

-- 2 Hour Meter
+2 Hour Meter

-- 3 Water Temperature Warning Light
+3 Water Temperature Warning Light

-- 4 Oil Pressure Warning Light
+4 Oil Pressure Warning Light

-- 5 40A Alternator Charge Warning Light
+5 150A Alternator Charge Warning Light

-- 6 150/240A Alternator Charge Warning Light
+6 120 Alternator Charge Warning Light

-- 7 Glow Plug Light
+7 Glow Plug Light

-- 8 Key Flap and Ignition Switch
+8 Key Flap and Ignition Switch

-- 9 40A Alternator Output Gauge
+9 120A Alternator Output Gauge

-- 10 Oil Pressure Gauge
+10 Oil Pressure Gauge

-- 11 Water Temperature Gauge
+11 Water Temperature Gauge

-3. Control Panel Overview
+2. Control Panel Overview

 - All Shire engines are supplied with a control panel. - Depending on the model of Shire engine, the control panel will either be a standard control panel or a deluxe control panel.
 The following table shows which panel comes with each type of engine as standard.
+Please note that on certain Shire engines a different type of control panel can be ordered as an option.

-Engine Control Panel Supplied Shire 60, 65 Standard Control Panel
+Engine Control Panel Supplied Shire 90 Deluxe Control Panel

-Panel supplied as standard.
+^{} Panel supplied as standard.
 On certain engines a different control panel may be supplied as an option

-4. Warning Light Procedure
+3. Warning Light Procedure

-- When the ignition is first turned on, the control panel warning lights will come on as a bulb check.
+• When the ignition is first turned on, the control panel warning lights will come on as a bulb check.
 When the engine is started the warning lights will go out.
-Please note that the water temperature warning light and glow plug light operate slightly differently. - The water temperature warning light will only come on for a brief period of time when the ignition is first turned on as a bulb check.
-It will then only illuminate in the case of the engine coolant temperature exceeding the maximum safety level. - The glow plug light will come on when the ignition is first turned on for 5 8 seconds to indicate the heating system is operational.
+Please note that the water temperature warning light and glow plug light operate slightly differently.

+- The water temperature warning light will only come on for a brief period of time when the ignition is first turned on as a bulb check.
+It will then only illuminate in the case of the engine coolant temperature exceeding the maximum safety level. - The glow plug light will come on when the ignition is first turned on for 5-8 seconds to indicate the heating system is operational.
 When the light goes out the engine can be started. - Whilst the control panel is in operation all the gauges are backlit.
 This does not indicate a fault and is a normal function for the control panel. - If any of the warning lights on the control panel come on whilst the engine is running, please follow the correct procedure as shown in the following table.